-C. COLLECTIVE LICENSES, ANTITRUST AND OTHER FORMS OF OVERSIGHT and within less than a decade (1922), the Federal Trade Commission was investigating ASCAP followed quickly by an investigation by the Department of Justice (1924).
+F. COLLECTIVE LICENSES, ANTITRUST AND OTHER FORMS OF OVERSIGHT

+ASCAP was incorporated in 1914 as a collective undertaking to exploit the new rights conferred by the 1909 Copyright Act.
+This was the same year that the Federal Trade Act was passed and within less than a decade (1922), the Federal Trade Commission was investigating ASCAP followed quickly by an investigation by the Department of Justice (1924).
 A decade later (1934) the DOJ brought a case brought a case, which was held in abeyance after going to trial.
 The DOJ filed another case in late 1940, which was settled in 1941.
 The consent decree has been updated and expanded several times and remains in force.
 The music industry has been under consent decrees for almost three quarters of a century, with amendments and additional actions undertaken in 1948, 1950, 1960, 1964, 1994, 2001, and 2011.
 This is in addition to the broader price fixing cases brought against the individual labels in 2000 by the FTC and the States in 2002 and various Payola scandals that involved the Congressional hearing and legislation as well as federal and state courts (1970s, 2000s).
 (Krasilovsky et al., 2007, pp. 380-385).